 Even asymptomatic hypermagnesemia is rare in patients with normal renal function.

 Symptoms and signs include hyporeflexia, hypotension, respiratory depression, and cardiac arrest.

-Deep tendon reflexes disappear as the serum Mg concentration approaches 10 mEq/L (5.0 mmol/L); hypotension, respiratory depression, and narcosis develop with increasing hypermagnesemia.
-Cardiac arrest may occur when blood Mg concentration is > 12 to 15 mEq/L (6.0 to 7.5 mmol/L).
+Deep tendon reflexes disappear as the serum magnesium concentration approaches 12 mg/dL (5.0 mmol/L); hypotension, respiratory depression, and narcosis develop with increasing hypermagnesemia.
+Cardiac arrest may occur when blood magnesium concentration is > 15 mg/dL (6.0 to 7.5 mmol/L).

 Treatment of severe magnesium toxicity (eg, 12 mg/dL [5.0 mmol/L]) consists of circulatory and respiratory support and administration of 10% calcium gluconate 10 to 20 mL IV.
 Calcium gluconate may temporarily reverse many of the magnesium-induced changes, including respiratory depression.